chriotte/Open_Health_Data_Analysis/README.md

 ## Collaborators needed
 This project started out as a simple script that has gradually been extended, collaborators are very welcome to clean up scripts, extend them, as well as add scripts for more devices and data sources.
 The project is under construction and continuous improvements can be expected.

+### Folder Structure
+Currently, the project is divided into subfolders denoting the name of the app/device/service the scripts are referring to.
+This structure is not optimal, and will for sure change in the future as the project matures.
+To add a new script, please add it to accompanying folder or create a new folder if you have code for a new device or service.

 ### Current state of the project:
 #### Fitbit
 1. get_fitbit_steps_and_hr_data.py